Reblexis/ts-auto-translate-llm/README.md

-# QT Auto Translator
+# Qt Auto Translator

 Automatic translation of Qt .ts files using LLM APIs.

 ## Overview

-TS-Auto-Translate-LLM is a Python tool that uses Large Language Models (LLMs) to automatically translate Qt linguist (.ts) files.
+Qt Auto Translator is a Python tool that uses Large Language Models (LLMs) to automatically translate Qt linguist (.ts) files.
 It leverages the capabilities of modern LLMs like GPT-5-mini to provide high-quality translations for software localization to any language.

 ## Features